vuhung16au/awesome-compose/wordpress-mariadb/README.md

 ### phpMyAdmin Configuration

 - Added proper PHP-FPM user/group settings (`user = nginx` and `group = nginx`)
-- Improved configuration files with proper newlines using `echo -e`:
+- Improved configuration files with proper newlines using `echo -e`
-  - `mime.types` file for proper MIME type handling
-  - `fastcgi.conf` for PHP processing
-  - `nginx.conf` for web server configuration
+- Used Alpine as the base image

 ### MariaDB Configuration

-- Used Debian slim as final image for better compatibility
+- Used official MariaDB image for compatibility
 - Ensured proper volume setup for data persistence

 ## Troubleshooting